poseidon-framework/poseidon-framework.github.io/janno_details.md

 A `Poseidon_ID`, and therefore the identifier for the main singular entity in a Poseidon package, could approximately be described as representing one end-point in the data preparation graph laid out above.
 Typically this end-point corresponds to an optimal result, consciously selected for a given individual, research question and publication.
 Unfortunately, in reality a `Poseidon_ID` is not suited to uniquely identify exactly one such end-point.
 The reality in the Poseidon ecosystem is rather that slightly different end-points can have the same `Poseidon_ID`, e.g. across package versions or public Poseidon archives.
 A single endpoint can only be uniquely identified from a combination of `Poseidon_ID`, Poseidon package and package version.

-### Other identifiers
+## Other identifiers

 The `Individual_ID` column (introduced in Poseidon v3.0.0) acts as an identifier on the level of (human/animal) individuals in a Poseidon package.
 That means multiple `Poseidon_ID`s can share an `Individual_ID`.
 In practice these IDs are often identical for a given sample, or only differ in additional suffixes appended to the `Poseidon_ID`.
 The distinction of an individual- and analysis endpoint-level ID also exists in the AADR dataset [@Mallick2024](https://doi.org/10.1038/s41597-024-03031-7), e.g. in v62.0, with the `Master ID` and `Genetic ID` columns.
+It is recommended to only use the ASCII characters `A-Za-z0-9_-.` for `Individual_ID`s.

 The column `Alternative_IDs` provides a way to list other IDs used for the respective individual.
-These might for example be names used in different publications or popular names like "Iceman", "Ötzi", "Girl of the Uchter Moor", "Tollund Man", etc..
-But these can also be formal identifiers in datasets beyond Poseidon, e.g. `Master ID`s in specific AADR releases.
+These might be formal identifiers in datasets beyond Poseidon, e.g. `Master ID`s in specific AADR releases, or identifiers used in different publications, or even just popular names like ["Iceman"/"Ötzi"](https://en.wikipedia.org/wiki/%C3%96tzi), ["Girl of the Uchter Moor"](https://en.wikipedia.org/wiki/Girl_of_the_Uchter_Moor), or ["Tollund Man"](https://en.wikipedia.org/wiki/Tollund_Man).

 To document the context of such an `Alternative_IDs` entry, the column `Alternative_IDs_Context` (introduced in Poseidon v3.0.0) allows to provide the necessary context.
 It is a list column with the same length and order as the `Alternative_IDs` list column, where the name of the respectice source database, e.g. `AADRv62`, must be entered.
 For common non-scientific names used in media and public discussion, the term `popular` can be entered.

 The `Collection_ID` column stores an additional, secondary identifier as it is often provided by collaboration partners (archaeologists, museums, collections) that provide the specimen for archaeogenetic research.
 These identifiers can have a very heterogenous structure and may not be unique across different projects or institutions.
 The `Collection_ID` column is therefore a free-form text field.

-The `Group_Name` column contains one or multiple group or population names for each individual, separated by `;`.
-The first entry must be identical to the one used in the genotype data for the respective sample in a Poseidon package, and whitespace is not allowed in any of the entries.
-Assigning group and population names is a hard problem in archeogenetics [@Eisenmann2018](https://doi.org/10.1038/s41598-018-31123-z), so the `.janno` file allows for more than one identifier.
+The `Group_Name` column contains one or multiple group or population names for each sample, separated by `;`.
+The first entry must be identical to the one used in the genotype data for the respective sample in a Poseidon package.
+Especially for the first entry it is recommended to only use the ASCII characters `A-Za-z0-9_-.`.
+Whitespaces are not allowed in any of the entries.
+The names can follow the geographic-temporal nomenclature proposed by [@Eisenmann2018](https://doi.org/10.1038/s41598-018-31123-z), or communicate additional categories that are meaningful for groupings in specific analyses, such as cultural labels, outlier status or relatedness to other samples

+## The species

+The `Species` column (introduced in Poseidon v3.0.0) should contain the species of the respective sample.
+The entry should follow binomial nomenclature as standard in Biology, e.g. `Homo sapiens`.

+Poseidon is geared towards human data, but is to a large extent species-agnostic and can be used to track archaeogenetic data also of non-human species.
+If it is used for non-human data, then various other `.janno` file columns of the base set may not be applicable or may not include the required choice options.
+As non of these columns are mandatory they can just be left out in this case.

 ## Relations among samples/individuals

-To systematically document biological relationships uncovered among samples/individuals in one or multiple Poseidon datasets (e.g. with software like READ [@MonroyKuhn2018](https://doi.org/10.1371/journal.pone.0195491) or BREADR [@Rohrlach2023](https://doi.org/10.1101/2023.04.17.537144)), the `.janno` file can be fit with a set of columns featuring the `Relation_*` prefix.
+To systematically document biological relationships uncovered among individuals in one or multiple Poseidon datasets (e.g. with software like READ [@MonroyKuhn2018](https://doi.org/10.1371/journal.pone.0195491) or BREADR [@Rohrlach2023](https://doi.org/10.1101/2023.04.17.537144)), the `.janno` file can be fit with a set of columns featuring the `Relation_*` prefix.
 Across these columns it should be possible to encode all kinds of pairwise, biological relationships an individual might have.

-`Relation_To` is a string list column (so: multiple values are possible if separated by `;`) that stores the `Poseidon_ID`s of other samples/individuals to which the current individual has some relationship.
+`Relation_To` is a string list column (so: multiple values are possible if separated by `;`) that stores the `Individual_ID`s of other individuals to which the current individual has some relationship.

 `Relation_Degree` stores a formal description of the closeness of this relationship as measured purely from aDNA data.
 It is therefore also a list column that can hold the following values for each relationship:

-- `identical`: The two samples are from the same individual or from identical twins
+- `identical`: The two samples are from identical twins.
-- `first`: The two individuals are closely related -- a first degree relationship (e.g. siblings, parent-offspring)
+- `first`: The two individuals are closely related -- a first degree relationship (e.g. siblings, parent-offspring).
-- `second`: A second degree relationship (e.g. cousins, grandparent to grandchild)
+- `second`: A second degree relationship (e.g. cousins, grandparent to grandchild).
-- `thirdToFifth`: A third to fifth degree relationship (e.g. great-grandparent to great-grandchild)
+- `thirdToFifth`: A third to fifth degree relationship (e.g. great-grandparent to great-grandchild).
-- `sixthToTenth`: A sixth to tenth degree relationship
+- `sixthToTenth`: A sixth to tenth degree relationship.
 - `unrelated`: Unrelated -- this is the default state among all individuals, which does not have to be expressed explicitly.
-This category will therefore probably never be used
-- `other`: Any other kind of relationship not covered by the aforementioned categories
+- `other`: Any other kind of relationship not covered by the aforementioned categories.

 For each entry in `Relation_To` there must be a corresponding entry in `Relation_Degree`.

 `Relation_Type` allows to add more verbose details about the relationship type, if it was possible to reconstruct that from the archaeological or historical context.
 Because there are too many possible permutations, there is no pre-defined set of values for what can and cannot be entered here.
 It is advisable, though, to stick to a general scheme like the following, which describes a given relationship from the point of view of the current individual:

-- `same_as`: This sample is from the same inividual as another sample
-- `identical_twin_of`: This individual is likely an identical twin of another individual
+- `identical_twin_of`: This individual is likely an identical twin of another individual.
-- `father_of`: This individual is likely the father of the partner individual
+- `father_of`: This individual is likely the father of the partner individual.
-- `grandchild_of`: This individual is likely the grandchild of the partner individual
+- `grandchild_of`: This individual is likely the grandchild of the partner individual.
-- `mother_or_daughter_of`: This individual is likely either the mother or daughter of the partner individual (which might be unclear, in case of imprecise archaeological dating)
+- `mother_or_daughter_of`: This individual is likely either the mother or daughter of the partner individual (which might be unclear, in case of imprecise archaeological dating).
 - `unknown`: The relationship is unclear or not yet determined.
 This is the default state and does not have to be expressed, unless multiple relationships are present and some but not all are known.
 - `...`

 Unlike `Relation_Degree`, `Relation_Type` can be left empty even if there are entries in `Relation_To`.
 But if it is filled, then the number of values must be equal to the number of entries in both `Relation_To` and `Relation_Degree`.

-The `Relation_Note` column allows to add free-form text information about the relationships of this individual.
-This might also include information about the method used to infer the degree and type.

 ## Spatial position